5 Helpful Finance Excel Functions: NPV, IRR, and More

 Description: The PMT function calculates the payment for a loan based on constant payments and a constant interest rate.
 This is particularly useful for calculating mortgage payments or installment loans.

-Example: If you take out a loan of $100,000 at an annual interest rate of 4% for 30 years, the monthly payment can be calculated as follows:
+Example: Assume someone took out a loan of $100,000 at an annual interest rate of 4% for 30 years.

 The negative sign before the loan amount indicates a cash outflow.
 The result will show the monthly payment required to pay off the loan.